dgkanatsios/formflowbotbuilder/core/README.md

 ## Synopsis

 FormFlow for Microsoft BotBuilder node.js SDK.
-C# BotBuilder SDK has a nice little thing called [FormFlow](https://docs.botframework.com/en-us/csharp/builder/formflow/) which basically allows you to specify a C# class which, based on its fields, can generate various question/answer pairs to get some results back from the user.
+C# BotBuilder SDK has a cool feature called [FormFlow](https://docs.botframework.com/en-us/csharp/builder/formflow/).
+This feature allows you to generate a Dialog tree for your chatbot in order to get some responses back from the user.

 ## Code Example

-You start by specifying a JSON file
+You start by specifying a JSON file that will contain the question/answer series for your chatbot.
+Pay special attention to the ordering, as this is the exact order that the questions will be asked by the bot.

 ```
 [